Miroslav Čovilo

-Club career
+Career

 After playing initially with Velež Nevesinje, he moved in 2006 to Serbia where he played with lower league clubs Jedinstvo Stara Pazova and Novi Sad before coming initially on loan in 2010 to Inđija a newcomer back then in the Serbian SuperLiga.
 In January 2011 he moved to another SuperLiga club, Spartak Subotica.
 In August 2011 he was loaned to Hajduk Kula, and on late February 2012, he definitely sealed his move to Hajduk.
 On 3 June 2012, Hajduk Kula supporters elected Čovilo as the best club player for the 2011–12 season.

 He extended his contract with Swiss side Lugano for another year in June 2020.
 He was released by Lugano on 25 August 2021.